-A new collaborative strategy for children and young people growing up in low-income families is being developed.
-The Ministry of Children and Family Affairs is leading the work in collaboration with the Ministry of Culture, the Ministry of Labour and Social Affairs, the Ministry of Education, the Ministry of Health and Care Services and the Ministry of Local Government and Modernization.
-An advisory youth panel has been set up to provide insights and proposed measures for the strategy.
-The strategy will be presented in 2020.
+In 2020 a new collaborative strategy for children and young people growing up in low-income families was released "Equal opportunities growing up" [Like muligheter i oppveksten].
+The Ministry of Children and Family Affairs led the work in collaboration with the Ministry of Culture, the Ministry of Labour and Social Affairs, the Ministry of Education, the Ministry of Health and Care Services and the Ministry of Local Government and Modernization.
+An advisory youth panel was set up to provide insights and proposed measures for the strategy.

 School and working life